 Categories

 Gary Blumanthal – Wood

-Gary’s lifetime experience as a woodworker and carpenter is reflected in the beautiful pieces he creates out of local and exotic woods.
-Gary focuses on detail and fine finish of his wood pieces that are not only stunning to display but also serviceable.
-His cutting boards, coaster sets, and trivets are of original design and highly functional.
+My lifetime experience as a woodworker and carpenter reflects in the pieces I create out of local and exotic woods.
+I focus on detail and fine finish of my wood pieces that not only can be displayed, but also are very serviceable.
+My cutting boards, coaster sets, and trivets are of original design and highly functional.
 No stains are applied to the cutting boards; the boards are food safe and feature the natural beauty of the woods and unique designs.
-Gary also makes heirloom-quality items like jewelry boxes and ribbon boxes
+I also make heirloom quality items like jewelry boxes and ribbon boxes.

+Categories